IEEC-space/ice-telescope-ros/README.md

     rosrun ice_telescope meade_client action [params]
     rosrun ice_telescope meade_client.py action [params]

+    **Note:** To run more than one meade_client node at the same time it is necessary to specify a name for the node in the above commands as follows [__name:=DesiredName]

 ### Options

 The **action** parameter is the command to be sent to the server.
 The